larry-xu/larry-xu.github.io/_posts/2020-04-26-online-board-games.md

 __[https://www.playpseudonyms.com/](https://www.playpseudonyms.com/)__

 Pseudonyms is an online version of Monikers made by my friend Kevin Zhang!
 It’s a party game also known as Fishbowl that combines aspects of Taboo and Charades.
-Players can join using their phones, but should also have a video chat setup with some space for the Charades round.
+Players can join using their phones, but should also have a video chat set up with some space for the Charades round.
 It’s a really fun party game, and actually translates surprisingly well over online video chat.
 This is a good game for those looking for something more fast-paced and creative.
-Note that the recommended age rating for Monikers is 17+ due to the suggestive card content as pictured above.
+Note that the recommended age rating for Monikers is 17+ due to the suggestive nature of some of the cards.

 __Players:__ 4+
 <br/>